Netherlands national flag with red, white and blue stripes, 1990s

 While hitchhiking on the highway in the Netherlands, we encountered a rather strange situation.
 As rain began to fall, we moved under a bridge for shelter and took the chance to dry our tent.
 To our surprise, a police car, which turned out to be a Porsche, appeared.

-I was astonished to realize that traffic police in the Netherlands could drive my dream car, the Porsche 911.
+I was amazed to see that traffic police in the Netherlands were driving my dream car – a Porsche 911.

-Although my memories of the Netherlands are few, after my visit in 1991, I have not experienced a significant inclination to return and further explore the tulip country.
+Although I have only a few memories of the Netherlands, since my visit in 1991, I haven’t really felt a strong desire to return and explore the land of tulips further.
 I am contemplating the possibility of visiting the Netherlands together with Belgium, which has also been somewhat neglected in my travel itinerary.

 PS: Unfortunately, I don’t possess any photos from the Netherlands.